ivanitlearning/learning-k8s/README.md

   * The certificate itself is base64 encoded
 * kube-controller-manager contains the paths of cluster signing cert file and signing key
 * Also see [this answer](https://stackoverflow.com/a/44950136/7908040)
-* This [answer on discuss.kubernetes](https://discuss.kubernetes.io/t/how-to-create-user-in-kubernetes-cluster-and-give-it-access/9101/4) which requires you to create the user public cert as well, then add it to kubectl config
+* Follow [this step-by-step guide](Creating-user.md) to create a user, assign roles and add to kubeconfig, based on [this answer](https://discuss.kubernetes.io/t/how-to-create-user-in-kubernetes-cluster-and-give-it-access/9101/4).

 ## 6.5 KubeConfig